juliangav/www.julian.is/site/content/pages/cl/cl-kla.md

 ---
-title: Cover Letter for Director of Product Design & UX at Mindbody + ClassPass
+title: Cover Letter for Director of Product Design at Klaviyo
-url: '/cover-letter/mindbody-classpass'
+url: '/cover-letter/klaviyo'
 layout: cover-letter
-company_logo: /assets/logo-mindbody-classpass.png
+company_logo: /assets/logo-klaviyo.svg
-images: ["assets/og-mindbody.jpg"]
+images: ["assets/og-klaviyo.jpg"]
 noindex: true
 ---

 Hello there,

-As a product design leader with 11 years of experience and a UX engineering background, I am excited to apply for the Director of Product Design & UX role and would formally like to express my interest in joining Mindbody & ClassPass.
+As a product design leader with 11 years of experience and a UX engineering background, I am excited to apply for the Director of Product Design role and would formally like to express my interest in joining Klaviyo.

-I was most recently leading design for Thomasnet.com, North America's largest industrial sourcing platform.
-Since joining the product team as the Head of Design in July 2017, I have led the organization through a mobile-first platform redesign and transformed the approach to product design by establishing an experimentation and research-focused design culture based on user-centric design principles and quantitative results.
+Most recently, I was leading product design for Thomasnet.com, North America's largest industrial sourcing platform.
+Since joining the product team in 2017, I have led the organization through a platform redesign and transformed the approach to product design by establishing an experimentation and research-focused design culture based on user-centric design principles backed by quantitative results.

 As part of my design leadership efforts, I established a design-led experimentation program where we ran 300+ experiments to optimize the platform's experience resulting in the growth of our monthly active users from 760k to 1.7 million.